MicrosoftDocs/dataexplorer-docs/data-explorer/ingest-data-event-hub.md

 #### Target database (multi-database data connection)

-Specifying a target database allows you to override the default configured in the data connection.
+Specifying a target database allows you to override the default associated with the data connection.
 For more information about database routing, see [Events routing](ingest-data-event-hub-overview.md#events-routing).

-Before you can set an alternate target database, you must first **allow** routing the data to multiple databases.
-Use the following steps to **allow** routing the data to alternate databases:
+Before you can set an alternate target database, you must first *allow* routing the data to multiple databases.
+Use the following steps to *allow* routing the data to alternate databases:

 1. In the Azure portal, browse to your cluster.
 1. Select **Databases** > **Data connections**.